srivankur/ankursri/Text_GENERATION_LSTM/README.md

-I have developed a LSTM model for tex generation.
+I have developed a LSTM model for text generation.
 This model has achieved the loss of 0.0192 which is pretty good.

 In first notebook I have developed a model and saved the best weights.